Church Stretton Winter Discovery Tour

 Craven Arms and Powys Castle

-After an intriguing visit to the Craven Arms Discovery Centre we wind our way through the beautiful yet contrasting scenery of the Shropshire Hills, Offa’s Dyke and the Welsh Marshes to reach Welshpool, the famous Border town.
-We can stroll through the Castell Coch Estate to reach the splendid medieval Powys Castle, and it’s ours to discover for the afternoon.
+After an intriguing visit to the Shropshire Hills Discovery Centre in Craven Arms, we wind our way through the beautiful yet contrasting scenery of the Shropshire Hills, Offa’s Dyke and the Welsh Marshes to reach Welshpool, the famous Border town.
+We can stroll through the Castell Coch Estate to reach the splendid medieval Powys Castle, and it’s ours to discover for the afternoon before visiting the historic town of Montgomery.

 Depart after a leisurely breakfast, having discovered this delightful corner of England and Wales.